purijatin/Distributed-Key-Value-DB/README.md

 This is a micro but stable implementation of an asynchronous distributed Key-Value pair database.
-Current implementation is based on Akka Actor's and hence can it only be used using message communication with Actors.
-This constraint might be removed in future.

 Please refer [wiki](https://github.com/purijatin/Distributed-Key-Value-DB/wiki/Overview) for more information.